elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-essential-steps-in-formulating-a-hypothesis-for-an-experiment.md

 score: -1.0
 related_article1:
     id: 165152
+    title: >-
-    title: What are the key features and capabilities of SciToolkit?
+        What are the key features and capabilities of SciToolkit?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-features-and-capabilities-of-scitoolkit
 related_article2:
-    id: 165164
+    id: 165165
-    title: How is timing and response analysis conducted in data collection techniques?
+    title: >-
+        What factors should be considered when evaluating the validity of statistical claims?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-timing-and-response-analysis-conducted-in-data-collection-techniques
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-evaluating-the-validity-of-statistical-claims
 related_article3:
-    id: 165152
+    id: 165165
-    title: What are the key features and capabilities of SciToolkit?
+    title: >-
+        What factors should be considered when evaluating the validity of statistical claims?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-features-and-capabilities-of-scitoolkit
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-evaluating-the-validity-of-statistical-claims
 related_article4:
     id: 165155
+    title: >-
-    title: How do photoreceptors contribute to the visual effects of afterimages?
+        How do photoreceptors contribute to the visual effects of afterimages?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-photoreceptors-contribute-to-the-visual-effects-of-afterimages
 related_article5:
-    id: 165163
+    id: 165154
-    title: What are the different types of survey questions that can be designed for data collection?
+    title: >-
+        What are the steps involved in resizing and inverting images using SciToolkit?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-survey-questions-that-can-be-designed-for-data-collection
+    url: /learn/education-studies/questions/what-are-the-steps-involved-in-resizing-and-inverting-images-using-scitoolkit
 ---

 &nbsp;